Mike Yastrzemski Player Props: Giants vs. White Sox

 White Sox Pitching Rankings (2022)

-- The White Sox pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The White Sox's 3.96 team ERA ranked 16th across all league pitching staffs.
+- The White Sox's 3.96 team ERA ranked 16th among all MLB pitching staffs.

-- White Sox pitchers combined to allow 166 home runs (one per game), the ninth-fewest in baseball.

-- Kopech starts for the first time this season for the White Sox.
+- Cease (0-0) starts for the White Sox, his second this season.

-- The 26-year-old right-hander started and threw five innings when he last appeared Wednesday, Sept.
-14 against the Colorado Rockies.

-- Over his 25 appearances last season he finished with a 3.77 ERA and a 1.198 WHIP, putting together a 5-9 record.
+- In his last appearance on Thursday, the right-hander threw 6 1/3 innings against the Houston Astros, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.